Trams in Warsaw

 The Warsaw tram network is a 146.2 km tram system serving a third of Warsaw, Poland, and serving half the city's population.
-It operates 726 cars, and is the second-largest system in the country (after the Silesian system) There are about 25 regular lines, forming a part of the city's integrated public transport system organized by the Warsaw Transport Authority.
-Since 1994 the system is operated by the municipally-owned company Tramwaje Warszawskie sp. z.o.o.
+It operates 726 cars, and is the second-largest system in the country (after the Silesian system).
+There are about 25 regular lines, forming a part of the city's integrated public transport system organized by the Warsaw Transport Authority.
+Since 1994, the system is operated by the municipally owned company Tramwaje Warszawskie sp. z.o.o.

 History

 Horse tram

 The history of tram transport in Warsaw dates back to 1866 when a 6 km long horse tram line was built to transport goods and passengers between the Vienna Railway Station and the Petersburg and Terespol railway stations across the Vistula River.
 This was in order to circumvent limitations imposed by Russian authorities, which prevented the construction of a railway bridge for strategic reasons.
 In 1880, a second line was constructed with the help of Belgian capital, this time intended as public transit within the city.
-The Belgian company quickly expanded its own lines, and in 1882 took over the line between the railway stations, which has lost most of its original purpose after a railway bridge was finally built in 1875.
+The Belgian company quickly expanded its own lines, and in 1882 took over the line between the railway stations, which had lost most of its original purpose after a railway bridge was finally built in 1875.
 In 1899 the entire tram system, by then 30 km of tracks with 234 tram cars and 654 horses operating 17 lines, was purchased by the city.
 By 1903, plans were drafted to convert the system to electric trams, which was done by 1908.

 Interbellum

 The development mostly stagnated for the next 10 years with only a few short stretches built.
 After World War I, the network developed rapidly handling increased traffic and extending to the outskirts of the city with the network reaching the length of 60 km and 757 tram cars in 1939.
 In 1927, a privately owned light rail line called EKD (today Warszawska Kolej Dojazdowa) was built, connecting several neighboring towns with the center of Warsaw using electric motor coaches similar to trams, only faster, larger and more massive, with frequent stops and tracks running along the streets in city; however the system was incompatible with the Warsaw trams as it used standard gauge tracks while the city network still used Russian gauge left from Russian times.
-In 1925, the company operating the Warsaw trams decided to construct a underground system.
+In 1925, the company operating the Warsaw trams decided to construct an underground system.
 Preliminary boring started, but the work was suspended because of the Great Depression; the idea resurfaced in 1938, but was again buried with the outbreak of World War II.